ArjunRAj77/checklists/DevOps.md

-# DevOps CICD Checklist
+# DevOps Checklist

-As a DevOps engineer, having a checklist can help you to stay organized, save time and improve the efficiency of your work.
-Here's a checklist for creating CICD pipelines in Azure:
+This checklist is designed to help you ensure that your DevOps process is comprehensive and effective.
+Use it as a starting point and customize it as needed for your specific project and tech stack.

+## Project Requirements

-1. Identify the project requirements: Understand the project requirements and the type of application that needs to be deployed.
+- [ ] Have you identified the project requirements and the type of application that needs to be deployed?

+## Deployment Strategy

-2. Choose the right deployment strategy: Choose the appropriate deployment strategy based on the requirements, such as Continuous Deployment, Blue/Green Deployment, Canary Deployment, etc.
+- [ ] Have you chosen the appropriate deployment strategy based on the requirements, such as Continuous Deployment, Blue/Green Deployment, Canary Deployment, etc.?

+## Azure Resource Group

-3. Create an Azure Resource Group: Create an Azure Resource Group for the project to manage all the resources used in the deployment.
+- [ ] Have you created an Azure Resource Group for the project to manage all the resources used in the deployment?

+## Infrastructure as Code

-4. Define the infrastructure as code: Define the infrastructure as code using ARM Templates, Azure CLI, or Terraform.
+- [ ] Have you defined the infrastructure as code using ARM Templates, Azure CLI, or Terraform?

+## Build Tool

-5. Select the build tool: Choose the right build tool for the project, such as Azure DevOps, Jenkins, or GitHub Actions.
+- [ ] Have you chosen the right build tool for the project, such as Azure DevOps, Jenkins, or GitHub Actions?

+## Build Pipeline

-6. Configure the build pipeline: Configure the build pipeline to build the application and create the necessary artifacts.
+- [ ] Have you configured the build pipeline to build the application and create the necessary artifacts?

+## Release Tool

-7. Select the release tool: Choose the appropriate release tool, such as Azure DevOps, Jenkins, or GitHub Actions.
+- [ ] Have you chosen the appropriate release tool, such as Azure DevOps, Jenkins, or GitHub Actions?

+## Release Pipeline

-8. Configure the release pipeline: Configure the release pipeline to deploy the application to the target environment.
+- [ ] Have you configured the release pipeline to deploy the application to the target environment?

+## Test Strategy

-9. Define the test strategy: Define the test strategy for the application and include it in the pipeline.
+- [ ] Have you defined the test strategy for the application and included it in the pipeline?

+## Monitoring and Logging

-10. Configure monitoring and logging: Configure monitoring and logging to track the health of the application and detect issues.
+- [ ] Have you configured monitoring and logging to track the health of the application and detect issues?

+## Security and Compliance

-11. Ensure security and compliance: Ensure the pipeline and the deployed application comply with security and compliance standards.
+- [ ] Have you ensured that the pipeline and the deployed application comply with security and compliance standards?

+## Regular Maintenance

-12. Perform regular maintenance: Perform regular maintenance of the pipeline and the deployed application to ensure it is up-to-date and secure.
+- [ ] Are you performing regular maintenance of the pipeline and the deployed application to ensure it is up-to-date and secure?

+## Conclusion

+This checklist is just a starting point for ensuring a comprehensive DevOps process for your Azure project.
+Customize it as needed for your specific requirements, and regularly review and update it to ensure that you are always improving your process.